Uzopp/NetworkService/README.md

 Warranty Disclaimer: The software is provided “as is”, without warranty of any kind.

 By using or distributing this software, you agree to the above conditions.

-Would you like me to also generate a short LICENSE.txt version of that custom license for your repo’s root folder (so GitHub shows it as a license file)?